Round the Horne: 1967–1968: Series 3 and 4

 The third series ran for 21 episodes from 5 February to 25 June 1967.
 After recording the first episode, Williams wrote in his diary that "the script was singularly uninspired I think – no innovations or bright ideas for the beginning of a new series ...
 For the first time I am beginning to feel that this show is rather dated and tired".
 The BBC hierarchy also thought the first show was slightly lacking and Williams was also downbeat after the second recording, writing that "I think the show is quite dead artistically and the format has completely atrophied itself – it is moribund now.
 I think I will withdraw after this series".
 Trying to turn the show around, Took and Feldman wrote out the popular camp Julian and Sandy characters (played by Paddick and Williams) from the third episode, but the cast and Simmonds all insisted they were put back, so the writers duly obliged.
 After a few weeks the show had settled down and Williams recorded in his diary that the recording "went v. well.
 Script was v. good indeed and the audience splendid – a great deal of affection there, one felt".

 Feldman became increasingly successful on television, particularly with At Last the 1948 Show (1967); he decided to concentrate on writing and performing on the screen and left the series.
 Took agreed to stay, and he was joined by Johnnie Mortimer, Brian Cooke and – for the first six episodes of the next series – Donald Webster.
 In September 1967 BBC radio was radically reorganised.
 The Home Service, Third Programme and Light Programme were abolished and replaced by four new national channels – Radio 1, 2, 3 and 4; Round the Horne moved from the Light Programme to Radio 2.
 The change came with reduced budgets.
-The Fraser Hayes Four and Eddie Braden and the Hornblowers were replaced with a small instrumental group led by Max Harris, and Pertwee was dropped from the programme.
+The Fraser Hayes Four and Edwin Braden and the Hornblowers were replaced with a small instrumental group led by Max Harris, and Pertwee was dropped from the programme.
 The cost fell from £601 a show in series 3 to £486 in series 4.
 That year's Christmas special was broadcast with the new line-up and writers.